matthewq337/resume/index.md

 Graduated Thompson Valley High School in 2016

-Took a linux(fedora) and ms acces class from frount range in 2017
+Took a linux(fedora) and ms acces class from front range in 2017

 Firefox and Safari soon.